-To ensure the safety of our customers and ourselves...
+To ensure the wellbeing of our customers, crops and ourselves...

 The following rules apply to all customers:

-- If you are feeling ill, or have been in contact with someone who is Covid-19 positive in the last 2 weeks, please do not come to the farm.
+- If you are feeling ill, please do not come to the farm.

 - Everyone must wash their hands before entering the patch.